SarahMGreen/Credit-Card-Fraud-Detection/README.md

 ## 📁 Files Included

 **Code**

-- `FraudDetectionRF.ipynb`: The main notebook with model training and evaluation.
+The main notebook with model training and evaluation.

+- `FraudDetectionRF.ipynb`

 **Datasets**

 These are small demo datasets used to run the notebook code.

 - `Sample_credit_card_transactions.csv`
 - `Sample_creditcard.csv`
 - `Sample_ieee_fraud.csv`